 Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

-The new lung or lungs are usually donated by someone under age 65 who is brain-dead but is still on life-support.
-The donor tissue must be matched as closely as possible to your tissue type to reduce the odds that your body will reject the transplanted lung.
+In most cases, the new lung or lungs are usually donated by a person who is under age 65 and brain-dead but is still on life-support.
+The donor tissue must be matched as closely as possible to your tissue type.
+This reduces the chances that the body will reject the transplant.

 Lungs can also be given by living donors.
 Two or more people are needed.
-Each person donates a segment (lobe) of their lung to form an entire lung for the person who is receiving it.
+Each person donates a segment (lobe) of their lung.
+This forms an entire lung for the person who is receiving it.

 During lung transplant surgery, you are asleep and pain-free (under general anesthesia).
 A surgical cut is made in the chest.
-Lung transplant surgery is done with the use of a heart-lung machine, which does the work of your heart while your heart is stopped for the surgery.
+Lung transplant surgery is done with the use of a heart-lung machine.
+This device does the work of your heart while your heart is stopped for the surgery.

 After the cut is made, the major steps during lung transplant surgery include:

-A lung transplant is usually the last-resort treatment for lung failure.
+In most cases, a lung transplant is done only after all other treatments for lung failure unsuccessful.
 Lung transplants may be recommended for patients under age 65 who have severe lung disease.
 Some examples of diseases that may require a lung transplant are:

-The doctor may recommend against a heart transplant if there is concern that you will not be able to keep up with the many hospital and doctor's visits, tests, and medications needed to keep the new heart healthy.
+The doctor may recommend against a lung transplant if there is concern that you will not be able to keep up with the many hospital and doctor's visits, tests, and medications needed to keep the new lung healthy.

 Risks of lung transplant include:

-Before the procedure, your doctor will determine whether you are a good candidate by doing the following tests:
+The doctor will do the following tests to determine if you are a good candidate for the operation:

-The amount of time you spend on a waiting list usually does not determine how soon you get a lung, except possibly with children.
+For most adults, the amount of time you spend on a waiting list usually does not determine how soon you get a lung.
 Waiting time is often at least 2 - 3 years.

-While you are waiting for a new lung, follow these guidelines:
+While you are waiting for a new lung: